Skip to content

 Best Time to Visit Santorini

 Santorini is most enjoyable when you can still get the classic caldera experience without fighting the heaviest summer pressure.
 For many travellers, shoulder season is the best answer because the island still feels alive while accommodation and movement are slightly easier.
+That balance is what gives the scenery room to feel impressive rather than stressful.

 Where to Stay in Santorini